TRACECA: Origins

-TRACECA was established in May 1993 in Brussels, upon the signing of a Multilateral Agreement on International Transport for the development of transport initiatives (including the establishment and development of a road corridor) between the EU member states, Eastern European, Caucasus and Central Asian countries.
+TRACECA was established in May 1993 in Brussels, upon the signing of a Multilateral Agreement on International Transport for the development of transport initiatives (including the establishment and development of a road corridor) between EU member states, Eastern European, Caucasus and Central Asian countries.
 The programme supports the political and economic independence of former Soviet Union republics through enhancing their access to European and global markets through road, rail and sea.

 The objectives of TRACECA were underlined by the Baku Initiative of 2004, followed by a further ministerial conference in Sofia, Bulgaria, in 2006.

 Membership

 The following states currently participate in the TRACECA program:

 Iran officially joined TRACECA in 2009 after their request was accepted during a meeting held in Brussels.
-However, technical assistance related to the project has not been provided to Iran since 2010 due to EU sanctions.
+However, technical assistance has not been provided to Iran since 2010 due to EU sanctions.

+Observer members

 In 1996, Mongolia was granted observer status.
 In 2009, Lithuania was granted observer status.

-In July 2016, Greece announced they are considering joining TRACECA activities as an observer.
+In July 2016, Greece announced they were considering joining TRACECA activities as an observer.
 In March 2018, Greece was granted observer status during a meeting held in Yerevan.

+International cooperation

+TRACECA has signed numerous Memorandums of Understanding and cooperation agreements with other international organizations, including the Central Asia Regional Economic Cooperation Program, Economic Cooperation Organization, European Civil Aviation Conference, International Road Transport Union, International Union of Railways, Organisation for Co‑operation between Railways, Organization of the Black Sea Economic Cooperation, United Nations Economic Commission for Europe, and the United Nations Economic and Social Commission for Asia and the Pacific.

+In July 2023, it was announced that TRACECA would join the eTIR international system.

 Secretary-General

-The Permanent Secretariat of TRACECA was established in March 2000 in Baku, and inaugurated on February 21, 2001 with the participation of the then President of Azerbaijan Heydar Aliyev, together with Javier Solana, Christopher Patten, Anna Lind.
+The Permanent Secretariat of TRACECA was established in March 2000 in Baku, and inaugurated on 21 February 2001, with the participation of the then President of Azerbaijan Heydar Aliyev, together with Javier Solana, Christopher Patten, Anna Lind.
 The Secretary-General is a chief executive officer of the Permanent Secretariat.
 The first Secretary-General elected by the Intergovernmental Commission was a representative of Georgia, ambassador Zviad Kvachantiradze.

-The current Secretary-General is Mircea Ciopraga, appointed by the Intergovernmental Commission in January 2015.
+The current Secretary-General is Asset Assavbayev, appointed by the Intergovernmental Commission in December 2019.